jdthorpe/ajv-semver/README.md

              "0.6.3-beta")
 ```

-And of course, you can validate object attributes, not just strings...
+And of course, you can validate object attributes, relations, and calculate

 ```JavaScript
 var validator = ajv.compile({